Pressman Academy

 Pressman Academy’s Parent & Me classes for babies and toddlers engage participants in multi-sensory experiences as they explore Shabbat, music and art.
 Both parents and children become members of a community as they play together and interact in formal and informal discussions.

-Shabbat Parent & Me
+Shabbat Together (Toddler Parent & Me Class)

 Fridays 9:15-10:15am in Hersch Hall.